 This concerns something I call promotion.
 For now we'll just define that as any time an interation, or relationship, between two people, helps one of them begin doing something that is beneficial to them.
 (Define promotion however you wish, and use a different word if you feel it is appropriate.
 Or, give a specific example of the type of beneficial result your people want to be producing.)

 I have found that there are three types of relationship, and of communication, that are involved in successful promotion experiences.

-Some people (or men, etc, as appropriate to your group) discover most of their new things on their own, and have to be the one taking the initiative in order to decide to jump into something.
+Some people discover most of their new things on their own, and have to be the one taking the initiative in order to decide to jump into something.
 The role of others is strictly just to give answers to questions like "Where can I get this thing that I want?"
 Often many detailed questions will be involved, all entirely thought up by the person who is learning about the new opportunity.

 Another kind of person will discover things they love only through a deep and close connection with someone else who is involved with something similar.
 Very little actual conversation or detailed questions take place.